e1r1k/INF367A-Spaceship-Titanic/README.md

 For mac users: It might be necessary to install libomp since it is a depedency for xgboost.
 If you do not already have it you can use the command "brew install libomp".

 **How to run the code:**
+You need to create an access token for the tabpfn_client library.
+You do this by going to https://priorlabs.ai and clicking try TabPFN now, then you sign in/login.
+On your site you have your personal access token under API-keys.
+Create a .env file on your pc and write TABPFN_TOKEN= and write in you personal token here.

 We have provided all the datasets in the datasets/ folder, and all forest diffusion models in the folder forest_diffusion_models/.

 If you do not want to regenerate the datasets and the models, simply run model_selection.ipynb.
 To understand the data it is ideal to read preprocessing.ipynb